The impact of social media on businesses, both positive and negative, is immense.

 - Try being personal with your audience.
 Make them feel there are real people behind the brand.

 #7.
-Social customer service is the new marketing
+Social Customer Service is the New Marketing

 Providing stellar customer service is likely already a top priority for every business.
 But along with the two-way communication that social media provides, it also offers a unique opportunity to step up your customer service game and provide instant gratification to your target audience.

-WhatsApp, for example, is the most popular channel for customer service on a global front.
+WhatsApp, for example, is the most popular channel for customer service on a global scale.
 The numbers say there are more than 1.5 billion monthly active users, sharing more than 60 billion messages every day, a huge amount of on-platform activity.

-WhatsApp Business app, launched by Whatsapp enables business users to “interact with customers easily by using tools to automate, sort, and quickly respond to the messages”.
+WhatsApp Business app, launched by WhatsApp, enables business users to “interact with customers easily by using tools to automate, sort, and quickly respond to the messages”.

 Hellmen is one of the best examples to show the impact of social media on business

 The campaign had the option to connect with a chef through WhatsApp.
 Once connected with the chef, they only had to click a picture of their fridge and share.
-Now the chef would plan a recipe out of it and cooked the meal together, staying connected through WhatsApp.
+Now the chef would plan a recipe out of it and cook the meal together, staying connected through WhatsApp.

 Social media best practices:

-- You should be prompt in responding the online reviews.
+- You should be prompt in responding to online reviews.
 Customers share their positive as well as negative feedback over social media.
 Respond to your social media comments quickly.
 You need to respond to them as priority else it will affect your brand image.